KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Wharton created the Development Technology Assessment Process (DevTAP), a series of 200 questions to score that would be used to identify a new technology.
 The process was designed to be iterative so that decisions could be revisited and re-assessed.

-Wharton chose Python/Django as the new framework, but the only community question had been: How active is the tool on Stackoverflow?
+Wharton chose Python/Django as the new framework, but the only community question had been: How active is the tool on Stack Overflow?

 They got lucky that the community was morally and ethically aligned with them.